Digicreon/Vik/README.md

 If you need to execute some code on all pages (initialization of libraries, or execution of your own code to set up some UI-related stuff), you should put it in a function, and give this function to Vik as a callback.
 Then, this code will be executed when the current page is loaded, as well as each time a link is clicked or a form is sent.
 See below for more information.

-### 2.2 Default behaviour
+### 2.2 Default behavior
-Here is the default behaviour of Vik:
+Here is the default behavior of Vik:
 * It overrides links (`<a>` tags) and forms (`<form>` tags)
     * which target URL starts with a slash ("`/`") but not a double slash ("`//`");
     * without an `onclick` or `target` attribute;